alexcarrollmn/resume/README.md

 ### alexcarroll.mn@gmail.com
 ### [https://www.linkedin.com/in/alexcarrollmn/](https://www.linkedin.com/in/alexcarrollmn/)

-> I am a seasoned Front-end Engineer with a passion for good design and user experience.
-I have experience in the latest modern frameworks, including Angular and React and strive to write clean, tested and accessible code.
-I have been through the trenches and know when, but most importantly, when not to use certain technologies.
-I have worked in many different environments: Node, PHP, and exposure to Java projects and have experience using AWS, Heroku, Rackspace, and Bluemix.
+> I am a seasoned front-end engineer with a passion for good design and user experience.
+I have experience in the latest modern frameworks, including Angular and React, and strive to write clean, tested and accessible code.
+I know when, and perhaps most importantly, when not to use certain technologies.
+For the last three years I have been successfully working remotely as an individual contibutor and am looking forward to a role where I can help a team bring ideas to reality.
 >
->I have been successfully working remotely for over three years.
+>

 ### Knowledge
 * Angular